GlacioHack/xdem/doc/source/spatial_stats.md

 Performing error (or uncertainty) analysis of spatial variable, such as elevation data, requires **joint knowledge from two scientific fields: spatial statistics and uncertainty quantification.**

-Spatial statistics, also referred to as [geostatistics](https://en.wikipedia.org/wiki/Geostatistics) for geoscience, is a body of theory for the analysis of spatial variables.
-It primarily relies on describing the dependency of variables in space (spatial autocorrelation) to understand their spatial characteristics, and utilize this in further quantitative analysis.
+Spatial statistics, also referred to as [geostatistics](https://en.wikipedia.org/wiki/Geostatistics) in geoscience, is a body of theory for the analysis of spatial variables.
+It primarily relies on modelling the dependency of variables in space (spatial autocorrelation) to better describe their spatial characteristics, and utilize this in further quantitative analysis.

-[Uncertainty quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification) is the science of characterizing uncertainties quantitatively.
-In measurement science, such as remote sensing, it is tightly linked to the field of [metrology](https://en.wikipedia.org/wiki/Metrology).
+[Uncertainty quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification) is the science of characterizing uncertainties quantitatively, and includes a wide range of methods including in particular theoretical error propagation.
+In measurement science, such as remote sensing, such uncertainty propagation is tightly linked with the field of [metrology](https://en.wikipedia.org/wiki/Metrology).

 In the following, we describe the basics assumptions and concepts required to perform a spatial uncertainty analysis of elevation data, described in the **feature page {ref}`uncertainty`**.

-## Assumptions for statistical inference in spatial statistics
+## Assumptions for inference in spatial statistics

-In spatial statistics, the covariance of a variable of interest is generally simplified into a spatial variogram, describing the covariance only as function of the spatial lag (spatial distance between two variable values).
+In spatial statistics, the covariance of a variable of interest is generally simplified into a spatial variogram, which **describes the covariance only as function of the spatial lag** (spatial distance between two variable values).
 However, to utilize this simplification of the covariance in subsequent analysis, the variable of interest must respect [the assumption of second-order stationarity](https://www.aspexit.com/en/fundamental-assumptions-of-the-variogram-second-order-stationarity-intrinsic-stationarity-what-is-this-all-about/).
 That is, verify the three following assumptions: